zuojj/fis3-deploy-sftp-client/README.md

 [npm-badge-url]: https://www.npmjs.com/package/fis3-deploy-sftp-client

-It is a deploy files tool from sftp client based on ssh2
+It is a fis3 deploy files plugin based on ssh2

 ## Defaults